theupdateframework/taps/POUFs/pouf1.md

              , ... }
        }

-   SPEC_VERSION is the version number of the specification.
-Metadata is written according to version "spec_version" of the specification, and clients MUST verify that "spec_version" matches the expected version number.
+   SPEC_VERSION is the version number of the specification using semantic versioning.
-   Adopters are free to determine what is considered a match (e.g., the version number exactly, or perhaps only the major version number (major.minor.fix).

    CONSISTENT_SNAPSHOT is a boolean indicating whether the repository supports consistent snapshots.
-Section 7 goes into more detail on the consequences of enabling this setting on a repository.

    VERSION is an integer that is greater than 0.
 Clients MUST NOT replace a metadata file with a version number less than the one currently trusted.

    EXPIRES determines when metadata should be considered expired and no longer trusted by clients.
-Clients MUST NOT trust an expired file.

    A ROLE is one of "root", "snapshot", "targets", "timestamp", or "mirrors".
    A role for each of "root", "snapshot", "timestamp", and "targets" MUST be